Saint Philip Characteristics

 Both Phillip and Bartholomew are frequently named together as they frequently appear together and speak together in the bible.

-Phillip is not mentioned a great deal throughout The Bible, and not too much is known about him in-depth.
-While
+Phillip is not mentioned a great deal throughout the bible, and not too much is known about him in-depth.

 Apostle Philip Characteristics